Shifts

 Split punch

-With this functionality, all segments of the punching that lie outside of the connected shift will be divided up into their own punches.
-After the split has been made, all split punches will be connected to the original shift, but they can be connected to another shift, and to other agreements, cost centers, and projects, if wished.
+With this functionality, all segments of the punching that lie outside of the connected shift will be divided into their own punches.
+After the split has been made, all split punches will be connected to the original shift, but they can be connected to another shift and other agreements, cost centers, and projects.

 A typical example of use is if an employee has several agreements, one which permits flex time and one that allows overtime.
-With this function, a manager (or employee) connects the different segments to the correct agreement depending on whether the employee has worked in flex or if he or she has worked for ordered overtime.
+With this function, a manager (or employee) connects the different segments to the correct agreement depending on whether the employee has worked in flex or has worked for ordered overtime.

 Correct breaks

-When a user applies the correct break functionality, the following logic applies:
+When a user applies the Correct breaks functionality, the following logic applies:

 Assign an employee to a shift

-When assigning an employee to a shift, you get a list of potential employees to schedule in a list.
-When an employee is available, you'll see the availability displayed as a "badge" below the employee's name:
+When assigning an employee to a shift, you will see a list of potential employees to schedule in a list.
+When an employee is available, you'll see the availability displayed as a "badge" by the employee's name.

 If an employee is unavailable, the "row" is slightly greyed out.